designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 **A.** Be sure to have run the templater with gulp taemplate first, or at least create jade files in the jade folder that extends the base.jade partial

+**Q.** Config task seems to be failing... it can't find the config.json file?

+**A.** Delete the node_modules folder and then run npm install again.
+This sometimes happens if the dependencies have not fully resolved, yet no error message may be shown.

 ---
 Released under the [**GPL2.0 license**](http://www.gnu.org/licenses/gpl-2.0.txt).
 _If you improve this work, please let us know._